-Good Schools and Classrooms for Children Learning English & A Guide & common characteristics of successful schools that contribute to high academic performance of students learning English.
+Thirty years of research have proven that, when implemented well, bilingual education is the best way to learn English.
+Research by IDRA has identified the 25 common characteristics of successful schools that contribute to high academic performance of students learning English.
 This guide is a rubric, designed for people in schools and communities to evaluate five dimensions that are necessary for success: